The Stages Of Economic Development

 IX.
 The Importance of Institutions and Governance: Facilitating Development

 Strong institutions and effective governance play a vital role in fostering economic development.
-These include a stable political system, a robust legal framework that protects property rights and enforces contracts, transparent and accountable government institutions, and a well-functioning regulatory environment.
+Because of that, these include a stable political system, a dependable legal framework that protects property rights and enforces contracts, transparent and accountable government institutions, and a well-functioning regulatory environment.
 These institutional factors provide the necessary framework for attracting investment, promoting innovation, and ensuring fair competition.
-Corruption, weak rule of law, and poor governance can significantly hinder economic progress and stifle development efforts.
+Corruption, weak rule of law, and poor governance can significantly hinder economic progress and stifle development efforts Worth keeping that in mind..

 X. The Impact of Globalization: Opportunities and Challenges